cudail/sonic-robo-chat-2/README.md

 `orientation` can be `horizontal`, `vertical` or `diagonal`.
 Diagonal springs are angled upwards.
 Defaults to `vertical`.

-`direction` is the direction the spring will point relative to the player. `front` springs push the player in direction they were already facing, `back` in the opposite direction and `left` and `right` push a player orthogonal to their original facing.
+`direction` is the direction the spring will point relative to the player. `forward` springs push the player in direction they were already facing, `back` in the opposite direction and `left` and `right` push a player orthogonal to their original facing.
 Defaults to `forward`.